 USAC's partnership with Stellenbosch University allows you to enroll in either their General Elective Program, where you will select two courses of interest from a variety of disciplines, or to enroll in one of three specialized academic tracks.
 In addition, all students will take Introduction to South Africa's Political History, which is designed to familiarize you with South Africa's unique history and current social, cultural, and political climate.
 You will earn 24-36 South African (SA) credits from Stellenbosch University (approximately 6-9 US credits) for the program.
 Instruction is provided in English.

 General Elective Program

-In addition to the Introduction to South Africa's Political History course, you will choose one course from each of the following instructional blocks:
+In addition to the Introduction to the mandatory South Africa's Political History course, you will choose one course from each of the following instructional blocks:

 - Bio-Diversity: Plants for the People in the Western Cape

 - Visual Controversies in South Africa, Past and Present